wanman/mailcow/README.md

 Default startup options for Spamassassin in `/etc/default/spamassassin`:
 - Enabled "spamd" by adding `ENABLED=1`
 - Enabled cronjob by setting `CRON=1`
-- Modified OPTIONS line to:

- `OPTIONS="--create-prefs --max-children 5 --helper-home-dir --username debian-spamd"`.
+- Modified OPTIONS line to `OPTIONS="--create-prefs --max-children 5 --helper-home-dir --username debian-spamd"`.

 ### Max file size for virus scanning
 The file size limit for incoming attachments is set to 25M.
 This is defined with `MaxFileSize` in the main configuratin file.